kbss-cvut/otm-benchmark/howto.md

 based on application CLI parameters.
 This implementation should have a `main` method, which create a new instance of the benchmark application class and invoke `run` with command line parameters.

-To get a better understanding of how to extends the benchmark for a concrete OTM framework, see the classes and interfaces in module _core_ and their implementations, for example, in module _jopa-benchmark_ or _empire-benchmark_.
+To get a better understanding of how to extend the benchmark for a concrete OTM framework, see the classes and interfaces in module _core_ and their implementations, for example, in module _jopa-benchmark_ or _empire-benchmark_.